 The rental prices in Guatemala are very high for local citizens and are most popular among newcomers.

-To rent a one-bedroom apartment in the city center, an average Guatemala citizen will have to give out all his or her salary per month.
+To rent a one-bedroom apartment in the city center, an average Guatemalan citizen will have to give out all of his or her salary per month.

-The landlords often ask as much as $903.32 for a three-bedroom apartment in the downtown.
+The landlords often ask for as much as $959.88 for a three-bedroom apartment downtown.

 Cost of Living Averages Table for Guatemala*Note: All prices are indicated in USD.